asipe/snarfz/README.md

 1. clone the snarfz repository
 2. open a powershell command prompt
 3. navigate to the root of the snarfz clone
-4. run scipts\bootstrap.ps1  (at this point you can also open the solution and build)
+4. run scipts\bootstrap.ps1
 5. run nant Clean Cycle Deploy
 6. a raw deployment can be found in deploy\raw
 7. an ilmerged deployment (single assembly) can be found in deploy\merged

+After step 4 you can also build via the solution.

 ### License